noahehall/multicloud/providers/aws/services/mgmtGovernance/ssm-parameterStore.md

 # Parameter Store

-- integrates with secrets manager and IAM so you can retrieve secrets in a secure manner
+- integrates with secrets manager and IAM so you can programmatically retrieve secrets in a secure manner
 - a stateless reference to stuff in secrets manager

 ## my thoughts